2.A.22 The Neurotransmitter:Sodium Symporter (NSS) Family

 attention-deficit/hyperactivity disorder (ADHD) (Hopkins et al. 2015).
 When in complex with 1-(1-benzofuran-5-yl)-N-methylpropan-2-amine (5-MAPB), a psychoactive adictive agonists, DAT can

-exhibit conformational transitions that spontaneously isomerize the transporter into inward-facing
+exhibit conformational transitions that spontaneously isomerize the transporter into the inward-facing

 DAT (SLC6A3) of Homo sapiens